40 years of paying WBRZ's bills: Second-generation finance manager celebrates fortieth anniversary at Ch 2

 Proof of the Manship’s local commitment can be seen when Hebert lets in on a secret – the largest check she’s ever paid?
 She wouldn’t specify, but said it was to a local philanthropy!

-Congratulations, Tonya and thanks for all you do!
+Congratulations Tonya and thanks for all you do!

 Follow the publisher of this post on Twitter: @treyschmaltz